-The Council operates a Pay by Phone' system to its off-street car parks which has presented new opportunities for encouraging use of car parks alongside challenges for managing and enforcing them.
+The Council operates a Pay by Phone' system to its off-street car parks which encourage usage of car parks, allowing visitors to stay longer, thereby supporting our town centres.

-In April 2012 North Herts replaced all it's existing pay and display machines with new ones.
+In April 2012 North Hertfordshire replaced all of it's existing pay and display machines.
 These machines incorporate coin payments and on selected machines also chip and pin payments with the option of pay by phone still available.
-These machines provide more detailed information on usage via wireless connectivity and assists the Council in managing its car parks in a more efficient manner.
+These machines provide more detailed information on usage.
+This is via wireless connectivity and assists the Council in managing its car parks in a more efficient manner.

 In 2012 the Council introduced on-street charging in Market Hill, Royston. town centre to replace some off-street parking places that were lost as part of a town centre enhancement scheme.
-The Parking Strategy identifies the need to consider the introduction of on-street charging in other locations in future years.
+The current Parking Strategy identifies the need to consider the introduction of on-street charging in other locations in future years.
 There are several reasons for considering on-street charging as follows so;

 - There is a considerable amount of non-compliance with regard to onstreet parking, especially in town centres.
 The Council is concerned that this is affecting turnover of short stay spaces to the detriment of town centre users.
 Introducing on-street charging in some locations may help reduce non-compliance as well as make CEO's tasks easier in identifying when vehicles arrived and how long they have parked for. - Where off-street car park charges have increased over time the Council is concerned that there is increasing potential for town centre visitors to circulate in vehicles looking for free, on-street parking.
 Whilst there will always be an element of this type of activity where onstreet parking is provided, the Council is keen to minimise its impact on the town centre/pedestrian environment.
-On-street charging could be one way of balancing out the attractiveness of on and off-street parking based on price considerations.

-• Demand for rail station parking remains high so the Council will consider whether introduction of some limited on-street charging around stations can both help relieve the pressure on station car parks and co-habit with residents' parking.
+On-street charging could be one way of balancing out the attractiveness of on and off-street parking based on price considerations. - Demand for rail station parking remains high so the Council will consider whether introduction of some limited on-street charging around stations can both help relieve the pressure on station car parks and co-habit with residents' parking.
 This option is being considered as part of the Letchworth town wide parking review.